-Arterial Streets - Public thoroughfares which serve the major movements of traffic within and through the community as shown on the duly adopted Revised Transportation Plan for the
+Arterial Streets - Public thoroughfares which serve the major movements of traffic within and through the community.

-City.

-Collector Streets - Public thoroughfares which serve to collect and distribute traffic primarily from local residential streets to Arterial Streets as shown in the Revised Transportation Plan for the City.
+Collector Streets - Public thoroughfares which serve to collect and distribute traffic primarily from local residential streets to Arterial Streets.

-Minor Streets - Facilities which are designed to be used primarily for direct access to abutting properties and leading into the Collector street system.
+Local Access / Minor Streets - Facilities which are designed to be used primarily for direct access to abutting properties and leading into the Collector Street system.